 - 1 1/2 cup gluten free oat flour

 - 1/2 heaped cup mix of dried fruit and nuts such or dark chocolate chips (I used walnuts and cranberries)

 - 1 tbs coconut syrup– warmed to make it runnier

 - ¼ cup cocoa butter– melted (note: cocoa butter not coconut oil is best for a white cross!)

 - optional- add vanilla powder to flavour the cocoa butter

 In a large bowl beat the coconut oil, sugar, chia mix and banana together until soft, fluffy and well blended.

-In a separate bowl mix the finely ground oats, cinnamon and baking powder and mix into the wet batter to create a soft thick dough adding the dried fruit/nuts/chocolate in the final strokes.
+In a separate bowl mix the oat flour, cinnamon (or mixed spice) and baking powder and mix into the wet batter to create a soft thick dough adding the dried fruit/nuts/chocolate in the final strokes.

 Using your hands, roll golf ball sized dollops of batter into balls and press down on to a greased baking sheet.
 Bake for 12-15 minutes at 180ºC.

 Leave the cookies on the tray and allow to cool slightly before glazing the tops with the coconut syrup and piping crosses with the melted cocoa butter.